DominiqueFuchs/resx-hooks/README.md

 ## Hooks

+### check-all

+Includes all hooks listed below for convenience.

 ### check-keys-consistency

 Ensures all .resx files have the same set of resource keys.
 This helps prevent missing translations or orphaned keys across different language files.